Jutho/KrylovKit.jl/docs/src/man/intro.md

 arguments `kwargs` contain information about the linear map (`issymmetric`, `ishermitian`, `isposdef`) and about the solution strategy (`tol`, `krylovdim`, `maxiter`).
 Finally, there is a keyword argument `verbosity` that determines how much information is printed to `STDOUT`.
-The default value `verbosity = 0` means that no information will be printed.
-With `verbosity = 1`, a single message at the end of the algorithm will be displayed, which is a warning if the algorithm did not succeed in finding the solution, or some information if it did.
-For `verbosity = 2`, information about the current state is displayed after every iteration of the algorithm.
-Finally, for `verbosity > 2`, information about the individual Krylov expansion steps is displayed.
+The default value `verbosity = SILENT_LEVEL` means that no information will be printed.
+With `verbosity = WARN_LEVEL`, a single message at the end of the algorithm will be displayed, which is a warning if the algorithm did not succeed in finding the solution, or some information if it did.
+For `verbosity = STARTSTOP_LEVEL`, information about the current state is displayed after every iteration of the algorithm.
+Finally, for `verbosity > STARTSTOP_LEVEL`, information about the individual Krylov expansion steps is displayed.

 The return value contains one or more entries that define the solution, and a final entry `info` of type `ConvergeInfo` that encodes information about the solution, i.e.